Hussam-creator/cybersecurity-portfolio/writeups/HackTheBox Writeups/Broker.md/README.md

 ![shell](Images/shell.png)

-The user.txt flag can be found in the `/home/activemq` directory
+The `user.txt` flag can be found in the `/home/activemq` directory

 ## Privilege Escalation

-As part of my post-exploitation methodology, sudo privileges were reviewd to idenitfy potential privilege vectors.
+As part of my post-exploitation methodology, sudo privileges were reviewed to identify potential privilege escalation vectors.
 ```
 sudo -l
 ```